thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 Port number: 8442, HTTPS REST endpoints

 The load server resides on a different port compared to standard ThoughtSpot services.
-This is because the service tends to carry heavy file load operations, and having a separate web server creates the needed isolation between standard ThoughtSpot services and TSLoad operations.
+This is because the service tends to carry heavy file-load operations, and having a separate web server creates the needed isolation between standard ThoughtSpot services and tsload operations.

 By default, this service runs on all nodes of a ThoughtSpot cluster.
 This provides load distribution to address possible simultaneous loads.
-The TSLoad server uses its own load balancer.
-If an external load balancer is used, the TSLoad requests must be made sticky, and the TSLoad load balancer should be disabled.
+The tsload server uses its own load balancer.
+If an external load balancer is used, the tsload requests must be sticky, and the tsload load balancer should be disabled.

 ### Client